ninbura/pokemon-on-the-analogue-pocket/README.md

         - incapable of interfacing with some nintendo hardware/software (n64 game pak, pal park, etc.)

 # relevant flash carts & surrounding nuance
-- **gba flash carts cannot be used to play gbc games without utilizing emulation**. this defeats the purpose of fpga and games are noticably letterboxed, taking up only a small fraction of the pocket's display.
 ### gbc
 - #### ez-flash junior (**reccomended**)
     - 3x cheaper than the everdrive gb x7, albiet wtih an inferior physical build quality.